khudiyevrauf/Techtators-Tools-and-Methods-of-Data-Analysis-/README.md

 CSV and XLSX files which are hidden with gitignore

-requirements.txt  # List of dependencies for the project README.md    # Project documentation (this file)
+requirements.txt # List of dependencies for the project

+README.md # Project documentation (this file)

+.gitignore # with codes ignoring csv and xlsx

 ## Code Explanation
 - **Techtators_Cleaning.ipynb**: